 The UI

-3Commas tries to do too much.
-The dashboard is cluttered with sections I never use (signals marketplace, bots marketplace, SmartCover).
-Navigating to "My Bots" requires three clicks.
-This isn't a dealbreaker but it's friction.
+3Commas tries to do everything and shows you all of it at once.
+The dashboard is cluttered with sections I never open, signals marketplace, bots marketplace, SmartCover.
+Getting to "My Bots" takes three clicks.
+Not a dealbreaker, but it's friction you feel daily.

 Mobile app